hlxwell/new_data_notifier/README.md

 Install
 =======

-1. Execute "rails generate new_data_notifier:config"
+1. Execute "rails generate new_data_notifier:create_config"

 2. Change the config in new_data_notifier.rb which placed in initializers dir, below is a sample: